Graduate Programs Office

 The Department of Accounting holds professional accreditation by the AACSB International — The Association to Advance Collegiate Schools of Business at both the undergraduate and graduate levels.

-All MBA/MS students seeking on-time registration must submit application materials according to the dates specified below.
-PhD candidates must submit application materials by April 1 to be considered for the following fall.
-Students submitting applications after the dates specified by the Toulouse Graduate School, if accepted, will have to register during the late registration period and pay a late registration fee.
+All MBA/MS students seeking on-time registration must submit application materials according to the dates specified by the Toulouse Graduate School.
+The MBA in management (full-time cohort) deadline is the first week of May and only admits for a Summer II start.
+PhD candidates must submit application materials by December 1 to be considered for the following fall.

 - Summer (all sessions) – April 15

-In the determination of an applicant’s eligibility for admission to the College of Business for the MBA/MS degree, the following measures are of critical importance.
+In the determination of an applicant’s eligibility for admission to the G. Brint Ryan College of Business for the MBA/MS degree, the following measures are of critical importance.

 - Overall undergraduate grade point average (GPA) or GPA on approximately the last 60 semester hours.
 (The academic record must meet minimum requirements of the Toulouse Graduate School.)

-- A satisfactory score on the Graduate Management Admission Test (GMAT).
+- A satisfactory score on the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE).
 Scores more than five years old at the time of application for admission will not be considered.

-- Applicants whose native language is not English must either present a score of at least 550 (paper version) or 213 (computer version) or 80 (Internet version) on the Test of English as a Foreign Language or be a graduate of a college or university in the United States.
+- Applicants whose native language is not English must either present a score of at least 550 (paper version) or 79 (Internet-based) on the Test of English as a Foreign Language (TOEFL) or be a graduate of a college or university in the United States or present a score of at least 6.0 on the IELTS.
+For a complete list of ways to demonstrate English Language Proficiency go to tgs.unt.edu/international.

 Students may enter the master’s degree programs at the beginning of any term/semester or summer sessions.
+Exceptions include the MBA in Management (full-time cohort MBA) which has a summer-only start.
+The MS in Accounting and MS in Taxation recommend a Fall or Spring start.
 Applicants should complete the requirements listed below and meet the deadlines set forth in “Admission Deadlines” above.
+Students applying to programs taught in an accelerated format may also apply for October or March start dates.

 - Obtain admission to the university and the Toulouse Graduate School by filing the following items with the Toulouse Graduate School:

-- online application for admission to the Toulouse Graduate School; and
+- online application for admission to the Toulouse Graduate School.

-- The following additional admission materials are submitted to the CoB Graduate Programs Office:
+- The following additional admission materials are submitted to the RCOB Graduate Programs Office:

 - essay – please share with the admissions committee any unique events, life experiences, and qualifications that you feel distinguish your candidacy and will add value to the class;